Don’t dive headfirst into the unknown waters of equity release!

 We’ve summed up the most important information about the topic in this quick video.

-Back in the 1980s and early 1990s, following a wave of corrupt practices in the industry, equity release schemes got a bad name.
-This occurred as a result of a couple of unscrupulous lenders undertaking expensive deals that resulted in homeowners (and their estates) owing them more than the value of their properties.
+In the 1980s and early 1990s, after a wave of corrupt practices in the industry, equity release schemes got a bad name.
+This occurred due to a couple of unscrupulous lenders undertaking expensive deals that resulted in homeowners (and their estates) owing them more than the value of their properties.

-These instances caused consumers to become weary about the safety of equity release but, on the positive side, resulted in tighter industry regulations.
+These instances caused consumers to become wary about the safety of equity release but, on the positive side, resulting in tighter industry regulations.

-With the new regulated Financial Conduct Authority, things have improved drastically.
-Equity release is now safer than ever and progressively becoming a valuable tool for anyone aged over 55 who needs fast access to cash.
+With the new regulated Financial Conduct Authority1, things have improved drastically.
+Equity release is now safer than ever and progressively becoming a valuable tool for anyone over 55 who needs fast access to cash.

 To ensure that you get the right plan, the council stipulates that:

-- All rates must be fixed,1 or if not, the plan provider must have an upper limit or cap set for the lifetime of the loan.
+- All rates must be fixed, or if not, the plan provider must have an upper limit or cap set for the lifetime of the loan.

 - You can choose to move to another property as long as your lender is satisfied that the new property offers the same level of security for your equity loan.

-Moreover, for your security, the Council offers strict guidance on the sales process and only allows you to take out an equity release loan if you get proper financial guidance and independent money advice services for equity release.
+Moreover, for your security, the Equity Release Council offers strict guidance on the sales process.
+It only allows you to take out an equity release loan if you get proper financial guidance and independent money advice services for equity release.

-Ever since the disastrous period during the late 1980s and early 1990s when unregulated equity release providers took advantage of homeowners, suspicion and distrust has plagued the industry.
+Since the disastrous period during the late 1980s and early 1990s when unregulated equity release providers took advantage of homeowners, suspicion and mistrust have plagued the industry.